codingforpleasure/customized-workspace/Ubuntu/useful-resources/nlp.md

 5) social media graphs and other verbal or symbolic series

 in which patterns may be noticed.

+##### How the actual embedding works?

+* **Word2vec is a two-layer neural net** that processes text by “vectorizing” words.
+Its input is a text corpus and its output is a set of vectors: feature vectors that represent words in that corpus.
+While Word2vec is not a deep neural network, it turns text into a numerical form that deep neural networks can understand.

+The output of the Word2vec neural net is a vocabulary in which each item has a vector attached to it, which can be fed into a deep-learning net or simply queried to detect relationships between words.

 * Word2vec can utilize either of two model architectures to produce a distributed representation of words: